draip96/FakeNewsClassification/README.md

 - **Performant.** While not as important as the first two factors, we do want to make our package reasonably fast and not too resource-hungry.

 ### Usage
-Choose a model and use the NELA-GT dataset to train a Fake News Classifier using FakeNewsClassifier.py.
+Choose a model and use any dataset to train a Fake News Classifier using FakeNewsClassifier.py.

     FakeNewsClassifier.py news_path labels_path -a API_KEY [-o ORG]
     [-m MODEL_NAME] [-s SAMPLE_SIZE] [-e EPOCHS] [-b BATCH_SIZE] [-h]